-On behalf of the organizing committee, it is our pleasure to welcome you to the THIRD World Conference on Pharmacometrics (WCoP) to be held at the southern tip of the continent of Africa on 6-9 April 2020 in Cape Town, South Africa.
+On behalf of the organizing committee, it is our pleasure to welcome you to the 3rd edition of the World Conference on Pharmacometrics (WCoP) to be held at the southern tip of the continent of Africa on 6-9 April 2020 in Cape Town, South Africa.

 The success of the inaugural conference in Seoul, South Korea in 2012 and the second conference in Brisbane, Australia in 2016 has been a source of motivation for the Executive Committee to continue with the series of WCoP Conferences in locations that expand the global reach of our science beyond Europe and the US.